the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 Depending on the project, technical documents may include technical drawings, images describing electronic schematics, computer-aided design ([CAD](https://en.wikipedia.org/wiki/Computer-aided_design)) files, or assembly instructions to replicate the design.
 A thoroughly documented project will have all types of documents.
 It may also include code (firmware and software) necessary to run the hardware.
-The source files (e.g. CAD files) are best accompanied by textual and multi-medial documentation, such as guides for manufacturing, assembly, maintenance, and development.
+The source files (like CAD files) are best accompanied by textual and multi-medial documentation, such as guides for manufacturing, assembly, maintenance, and development.

 We provide here a quite exhaustive list of documentation elements.
 Your project may not need all of them, but it is worth considering having at least minimal information for most of these elements: